 A-level (Linear) at the end of 2 years

-During the course you will be charged for printing and for extended revision materials.
-In addition, a number of visits may be arranged which may require you to make a contribution towards travelling costs.
+During the course the students are charged for printing and for extended revision materials.
+In addition, a number of visits may be arranged which may require students to make a contribution towards travelling costs.